DreamPurchaseZnz/English_learning/T9: word letters oA-oZ.md

                                                    a. ready to use
                                                    a. connected with a military operation

-opponent                                      ---> n. a person that you playing or fighting against in a game
+opponent                                      ---> n. the person on the other side; a person that you playing or
+                                                      fighting against in a game
                                                    n. a person who is against sth

 opportunity                                   ---> n. a time when a particular situation makes it possible to
                                                       do or achieve sth

-oppose                                        ---> v. to disagree strongly with sb's plan, policy,etc,and try
+oppose                                        ---> v. on the other side; to disagree strongly with sb's plan, policy,etc,and try
                                                       to change it or prevent it from succeeding
                                                    v. to compete with sb in a contest

-opposite                                      --->

-optic

-optical

-optimism

-optimistic
-optimum
-option
-optional
-optometrist
-opulence
-opulent
+opposite                                      ---> a. to pos the other side; the other side of a particular area
+                                                      and usually facing them
+                                                   a. used after the noun; facing the speaker
+                                                   a. as different as possible form sth
+                                                   n. a person or thing that is different as possible from sb/sth else perp. facing sth/sb
+                                                   perp. acting in a film or play as the partner of sb

+optic                                        ---> a. connect to with eye or the sense of sight

+optical                                      ---> a. connected with the sense of sight
+                                                  a. using light for reading or storing information

+optimism                                     ---> n. a feeling that good things will happen and  sth will be successful
+                                                  n. the tendency to have this feeling

+optimistic                                   ---> a. expecting good things to happen or sth to be successful

+optimum                                      ---> a. the best possible; producing the best possible results
+                                                  a. the best possible result

+option                                       ---> n. something that you can choose to have or do
+                                                  n. a subject that student do not have to do
+                                                  n. one of the choices you can make when using a computer program

+optional                                     ---> a. that you can choose to do or have if you want to

+optometrist                                  ---> n. a person skilled in testing for defects of vision in order to
+                                                     prescribe corrective glasses

+opulent                                      ---> a. sth look grand and expensive; very wealthy and spend a lot of money opulence                                     ---> a. wealth as evidenced by sumptuous living

 orbit

 orchestra

 organ

 organic

 organism

 organize

 orientate

 orientation

 orientation meeting

 origin

 original

 originate

 ornament

 ornamental

 orthodox

 otherwise

 ounce

 outcome

 outdo

 outlaw

 outline

 outlook

 outpost

 output

 outsell

 outward

 outweigh

 overall

 overcome

 overdraft

 overdue

 overestimate

 overexploit

 overfill

 overgraze

 overhead

 overlap

 overlapping

 overlie

 overrate

 overseas

 oversee

 overshadow

 overview

 overweight

 overwhelm

 overwork

 owe

 owl

 oxide

 oxygen

 ozone

 ozone layer